 “We will look in detail at whether this data gives Facebook an undue competitive advantage in particular on the online classified ads sector, where people buy and sell goods every day, and where Facebook also competes with companies from which it collects data.
 In today’s digital economy, data should not be used in ways that distort competition,” said Executive Vice-President Margrethe Vestager, in charge of competition policy.

-As part of its in-depth investigation, the Commission will examine in detail whether Facebook’s position in social networks and online advertising allows it to harm competition in neighbouring markets, where Facebook is also active thanks to its social network, and in particular in online classified ads.
+As part of its in-depth investigation, the Commission will examine in detail whether Facebook’s position in social networks and online advertising allows it to harm competition in neighboring markets, where Facebook is also active thanks to its social network, and in particular in online classified ads.

 Following a preliminary investigation, the Commission expressed concerns that Facebook may distort competition for the online classified ads services.